decisionrules/decisionrules-js/README.md

 <a name="config"></a>
 ### 1.1 - Defining config object

-Config object is defined by `DecisionRulesConfigModel`
+Config object is defined by `DecisionRulesConfigModel`.
+GeoLocation is NOT mandatory.

 ````typescript
 const config: DecisionRulesConfigModel = {